New Jersey Guardianship Attorneys

 Q: If a guardian is appointed for someone who previously executed an advance directive for healthcare, who makes medical decisions?

-A: It is extremely important that you, as guardian, know whether you or another person has authority to make healthcare decisions.
-If the Judgment voids, or cancels, the designation of healthcare proxy, then you should be sure to provide short certificates (and possibly a copy of the Judgment) to any doctor or hospital that may have a copy of the now voided advance directive on file.
+A: It is extremely important that you, as a guardian, know whether you or another person has the authority to make healthcare decisions.
+If the Judgment voids or cancels the designation of healthcare proxy, then you should be sure to provide short certificates (and possibly a copy of the Judgment) to any doctor or hospital that may have a copy of the now voided advance directive on file.
 Failure to do this may result in the hospital contacting a prior healthcare proxy rather than you as guardian.

-It is extremely important to seek clarification from the court, as far in advance as possible, to avoid a situation in which it is unclear to a doctor or hospital who is authorized to make a medical decision for the incapacitated person.
+It is extremely important to seek clarification from the court as early as possible to avoid a situation in which a doctor or hospital is unclear about who is authorized to make medical decisions for the incapacitated person.

 Fredrick P. Niemann Esq.

-Contact Fredrick P. Niemann, Esq. about the benefits and disadvantages to guardianship in NJ.
+Contact Fredrick P. Niemann, Esq. about the benefits and disadvantages of guardianship in NJ.

 e-mail him at fniemann@hnlawfirm.com.

-Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, A New Jersey Guardianship Attorney
+Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Guardianship Attorney serving these New Jersey Counties: